mdang/how-to-teach-programming/README.md

 ### Preparation

-Pause for a moment to think about the most influential teacher you've had.
+> Pause for a moment to think about the most influential teacher you've had.
 What made them different?
 What was it about their class or style that impacted you so much?

 > People don't actually want to program: they want to make music or compare changes to zoning laws with family incomes, and rightly regard programming as a tax they have to pay in order to do so.

+> Teaching is theater not cinema. **Neal Davis**

+> Teaching is a performance art, just like drama, music, and athletics.

+> You can't help everyone, but you can always help someone.

 ## Helping Novices Build Mental Models